Liac-li/note/cs-course/FLA21/Intro.md

 3. Modeling
 4. Tutorials

-**TextBook**: Introduction to Automata Theory, Languages, and Computation 3/E **Referred Reading**:
+**TextBook**: Introduction to Automaton Theory, Languages, and Computation 3/E **Referred Reading**:
 - Introduction to the theory of Computation